Chitaoji/dataplot/README.md

 ## History
 ### v0.1.4
-* Fixed issue: the statistics of histograms might not be correctly displayed when the x-label had been modified by the user.
+* Fixed issue: incorrectly displayed histogram statistics when the x-label had been modified by the user.

 ### v0.1.3
 * Allowed users to set the plot-settings by kwargs in artist methods like `PlotDataSet.hist()`, `PlotDataSet.plot()`, etc.